sylhare/visual_microphone/readme.md

 # Visual Microphone

-Get sound from a video.
+Here is an attempt to read sound from a video where an object moves due to vibration.